mikependon/RepoDB.NET/_posts/2020-09-28-repodb-version-release-fsharp-classhandler.md

 It is important to not skip the [Breaking Changes](#breaking-changes) section.

-### Complete Support to FSharp
+### Initial Support to FSharp

-This release package comes with the initial complete support to F# programming language together with the various requests from the F# community.
+This release package comes with the initial support to F# programming language together with the various requests from the F# community.
+Thank you to [Isaac Abraham](https://twitter.com/isaac_abraham) and [Angel Munoz](https://twitter.com/Daniel_Tuna) for being an active collaborators here.

-First, install the package.
+To start with, first, install the package.
+In this sample, we will use the SQL Server.

 ```csharp
 > Install-Package RepoDb.SqlServer